CPS Feeds Thousands Every School Day

 The annual Parent's Guide to CPS Food Services gives parents helpful information.

-Food & Fitness contains resources to help CPS families of elementary children and teensbuild healthy habits.
+- Food & Fitness - resources to help CPS families of elementary children and teens build healthy habits.

-Free Summer Meals are provided to all Cincinnati children during the summer months.
+- Free Summer Meals - provided to all Cincinnati children during summer months.
 Guidelines and free meal locations also are provided.

-Free and Reduced-Price Lunch Program is available to children from families whose annual income is at, or below, the Federal Income Elegibility Guidelines.
-Paper and online meal applications are available.
+- Free and Reduced-Price Lunch Program is available to children from families whose annual income is at, or below, the Federal Income Elegibility Guidelines.
+Paper and online meal applications available.

 In accordance with Federal Law and U.S. Department of Agriculture policy, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, age, or disability.
 To file a complaint of discrimination, write USDA, Director, Office of Adjudication, 1400 Independence Avenue, SW, Washington, D.C.
 20250-9410 or call toll free (866) 632-9992 (Voice).
 Individuals who are hearing impaired or have speech disabilities may contact USDA through the Federal Relay Service at (800) 877-8339; or (800) 845-6136 (Spanish).
 USDA is an equal opportunity provider.